edauterman/larch/README.md

 ```
 python3 plot_storage.py     # < 1 min
 ```
 This script will output a plot in `larch/scripts/out_plots/plot_storage.png`.
-This plot is purely analytical and not based on any performance measurements.
+This plot is purely analytical (based on presignature size from our ECDSA multisignature protocol) and not based on any performance measurements.

 <img src="https://github.com/edauterman/larch/blob/main/scripts/ref_plots/plot_storage.png" width="400">